itsGuddu/Mental_Fitness_Tracker/README.md

-# Mental Health Forecaster
+# Mental Health Tracker

-The Mental Health Forecaster project emphasizes on predicting the Disability-Adjusted Life Years (DALYs) caused by mental disorders in different countries.
+The Mental Health Tracker project emphasizes on predicting the Disability-Adjusted Life Years (DALYs) caused by mental disorders in different countries.
 This application utilizes a robust regression model to deliver accurate predictions based on user-inputted data.

 ## INSTALLATION
 To use the code and run the app, follow these steps: